jmcguire/learning/README.md

 These come from *Algorithms in a Nutshell, 2nd edition*.
 The code in the book is mostly Java with scattered Python showers.

+## Learn Python the Hard Way

+This is exactly what is sounds like.
+See http://learnpythonthehardway.org/ .